Mirage10/TeraAnalyzer/README.md

 Prerequisite:
 a) Python 3.4 or above,
-b) package PySide needs to be installe
+b) package PySide needs to be installed
-c) not other dependencies
+c) linux packages: nemo, streamripper, meld, ...